mwat56/kaliber/README.md

 	# Default configuration file for the Kaliber server

 	[Default]

+	# Name of the optional access logfile to write to.
+	# NOTE: a relative path/name will be combined with `datadir` (below).
+	accessLog = /dev/stdout

 	# Authenticate user for all pages and documents.
 	# If `false` only the download links need user authentication